ClayLipscomb/Odapter/README.md

 * Configurable translation of Oracle BLOB and CLOB/NCLOB types, including options for ODP.NET safe types (OracleBlob, OracleClob)
 * Translates Oracle IN, OUT and IN OUT parameters to C#
 * Translates Oracle optional (defaulted) parameters to C#
-* Generates interface for each object, table, and view
+* Generates interface for each object, table, and view as either:
+    - mutable class
+    - immutable record, including positional with parameterless constructor (C# 9.0 only)
 * Generates ancestor adapter class for customization
 * Generates default database connection logic for customization
 * Configurable C# namespaces, ancestor class names and file names